-The Group's financial statements for the year ended 31 December 2020 were prepared in accordance with EU IFRS.
-The Group's financial statements for the year ending 31 December 2021 will be prepared in accordance with applicable law and UK IFRS.
-From time to time, the International Accounting Standards Board and/or the UK may change UK IFRS, which could affect the Group's capital ratios or how it reports its financial position and performance.
+The Group's financial statements for the year ended 31 December 2021 were prepared in accordance with UK-adopted international accounting standards and EU IFRS.
+There are no significant differences between UK-adopted international accounting standards and EU IFRS.
+From time to time, the International Accounting Standards Board and/or the UK Endorsement Board may change international accounting standards, which could affect the Group's capital ratios or how it reports its financial position and performance.
 In some cases, the Issuer could be required to apply a new or revised standard retroactively, or voluntarily elect to change its accounting policies, resulting in restating prior period financial statements.

-Further information on the Group's accounting policies and accounting standards in issue but not yet effective may be found on pages 304 to 306 of the 2020 Annual Report.
-However, any other changes to UK IFRS, to the extent applicable, that may be proposed in the future, could materially adversely affect the Group's reported results of operations and financial position.
+Further information on the Group's accounting policies and accounting standards in issue but not yet effective may be found on page 317 of the 2021 Annual Report.
+However, any other changes to UK-adopted international accounting standards or EU IFRS, to the extent applicable, that may be proposed in the future, could materially adversely affect the Group's reported results of operations and financial position.